-Whilst it is true that the marriage of Joséphine with general Bonaparte could only be displeasing to the two children (as a result deprived also of their mother - it was Madame Campan who broke the news of the impending marriage to them), nevertheless, it was the best possible 'leg up' for Eugène as he followed his vocation in the military.
+Whilst it is true that the marriage of Joséphine with general Bonaparte could only be displeasing to the two children (as a result they were deprived of their mother - it was Madame Campan who broke the news of the impending marriage to them), nevertheless, it was the best possible 'leg up' for Eugène as he followed his vocation in the military.
 On 30 June, 1797, received his 'brevet' as auxiliary sub-lieutenant in the First Regiment of Hussard and was affected to General Bonaparte as ADC.
 "My only duties were various front line reports... that was it", he noted modestly (and with irony) in his Memoirs.

 After Campo-Formio he was sent on a mission to the Ionian Islands and on his return found himself in Rome during the assassination of General Duphot, a circumstance in which he showed a great deal of sang-froid.
 Only on the Egyptian campaign was he to quench his thirst for action.
 He was a devoted and courageous ADC, acquired the chief of staff's confidence and appreciation.
 Bonaparte began to address him confidently and to show real esteem for the young man.
 Eugène took a direct part in operations and paid dearly for his participation.
 He was present at the assault on Jaffa and was wounded in the siege of Saint-Jean-d'Acre.